-As of the date of this prospectus, up to 852,391 of our outstanding shares are "restricted" shares, as that term is defined in Rule 144 under the Securities Act.
+As of September 21, 2005, up to 852,391 of our outstanding shares were "restricted" shares, as that term is defined in Rule 144 under the Securities Act.
 Until we file a registration statement on Form S-8 to register our issuance of common shares under our 2004 Stock Option and Incentive Plan, any restricted shares of common stock that we may issue under the 2004 Stock Option and Incentive Plan will also be "restricted" shares.
 The resale restrictions applicable to "restricted" shares are described below.
 We intend to file a registration statement on Form S-8 to register our issuance of common shares under our 2004 Stock Option and Incentive Plan.